 2. REMOVE BARRIERS TO HOMEOWNERSHIP FOR FIRST-TIME BUYERS

-Rising interest rates over the past year and ever-tightening mortgage rules have made access to homeownership for first-time buyers more and more difficult.
+Rising and sustained interest rates and ever-tightening mortgage rules have made access to homeownership for first-time buyers more and more difficult.
 If they’re not buying homes, it reduces the industry’s ability to build more homes.
 It doesn’t mean that the demand for more homes has gone down, but rather that it’s been artificially repressed.
-And when young people who want to own homes can’t move out of rental units, it puts more pressure on the rental market, driving up rental prices.
-A healthy housing continuum includes robust market rate housing options, and diverse pathways to homeownership, support by sound mortgage policies.
+And when young people and new Canadians who want to own homes can’t move out of rental units, it puts more pressure on the rental market, driving up rental prices.
+A healthy housing continuum includes robust market rate housing options, and diverse pathways to homeownership, supported by sound mortgage policies.

 We need to help young people overcome today’s obstacles to homeownership.
 And since one of the biggest obstacles – high home prices – is caused by a lack of supply, the key issue of housing supply should be considered in all monetary and regulatory policy (e.g. any actions by the Bank of Canada, Finance/CMHC, and OSFI)